jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 Example: <code style="background: #FC88; border: 1px solid #FC0; border-radius: 2px; padding: 0 4px;">FF FF FF FF FF FF</code>

 The first 48 bits (six bytes) of the Ethernet *frame* is the destination address.
-An Ethernet address, formally a EUI-48 address, has an internal structure that permits the hierarchy delegation of responsibility for assigning addresses but that is largely irrelevant from the perspective of hardware implementation.
+An Ethernet address, formally a EUI-48 address, has an internal structure that permits the hierarchial delegation of responsibility for assigning addresses but that is largely irrelevant from the perspective of hardware implementation.
 Instead, we only care whether the address identifies an individual host or a group.

 The least significant bit of the first byte (i.e. the first bit transmitted) is the individual/group bit.
 When set, the address is treated as a group (multicast) address.
 All ones, as in the above example, represents the standard broadcast address.
-Most switches treat all group addresses as broadcast addresses but techniques such as static configuration or <abbr title="Internet Group Management Protocol">IGMP</abbr> snooping can be used to reduce the scope of traffic in a multicast-heavy environment.
+Most switches treat all group addresses as broadcast addresses but techniques such as <abbr title="Internet Group Management Protocol">IGMP</abbr> snooping or a simple static configuration can be used to reduce the scope of traffic in a multicast-heavy environment.

 ### Source Address (Clause 3.2.5)